 Software & Update

 Ancel FX6000 is one of the mid-range scanners that offer a range of advanced diagnostic functions.
-While it might not be a high-end professional-grade scanner, it makes a good addition to an auto shop nonetheless.
+While it might not be a high-end professional-grade scanner, it also makes an excellent addition to an auto shop.

 OBD2 Test Modes